 In each camp, there is an attempt to quietly foster a spiritual atmosphere, and to encourage time for thought and reflection.
-We have a simple, non-denominational service at camp on Sunday mornings, which emphasizes ethics, morals, and friendship, rather than formalized religion.
+We have a simple service at camp weekly, which emphasizes ethics, morals, and friendship, rather than any particular faith background.
 It includes nothing ritualistic or intrusive.
-Catholic campers may attend mass nearby.

 Campfire on Sunday evenings, pictured here, is also a time for thought and reflection.
 We sing songs and tell stories… kids report on trips they took the previous week, often inspiring others to follow in their footsteps.

 The majority of parents prefer to drive their children to camp, but as many as a third to a half of our campers come on commercial flights.
 Here are a few tips.